Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 Within your performance management system, establishing clear objectives is crucial for success.

-You’ll need to implement SMART goals that align individual performance with organisational objectives.
+You must implement SMART goals that align individual performance with organisational objectives.

 This process involves carefully defining expectations, creating measurable targets, and establishing realistic timelines.
 The performance management process should ensure that goals are regularly reviewed and adjusted based on changing business needs.

-For this, you can consider implementing quarterly goal reviews to maintain relevance and engagement.
+You can consider implementing quarterly goal reviews to maintain relevance and engagement.

 Ongoing Communication